Chart Color Schemes

 Residential development activity is lower than average in Broadsound - Nebo according to AreaSearch's national comparison of local real estate markets

-This supply is considerably lagging behind demand, likely leading to heightened buyer competition and pricing pressures.
-The average construction value for these dwellings was $169,000, which is below regional norms, indicating more affordable housing options.
-In this financial year, $5.5 million in commercial development approvals have been recorded, reflecting the area's residential character.
-Compared to the rest of Queensland, Broadsound - Nebo has shown substantially reduced construction activity, with 73.0% less per person than the regional average.
+This high demand coupled with limited supply typically leads to price growth and increased buyer competition.
+The average construction cost for new properties is $298,000, below the regional average, suggesting more affordable housing options.
+Commercial development focus in FY26 has been limited, with $5.5 million in approvals.
+Compared to the rest of Queensland, Broadsound - Nebo shows significantly reduced construction activity, at 73.0% below the regional average per person.
 This limited new supply generally supports stronger demand and values for established properties.

-When compared nationally, the area's construction activity is also below average, suggesting its established nature and potential planning limitations.
-Recent building activity consists solely of detached houses, maintaining the area's traditional low density character with a focus on family homes.
-As of now, there are an estimated 5240 people in the area per dwelling approval, reflecting its quiet development environment.
-Population forecasts indicate that Broadsound - Nebo will gain approximately 380 residents by 2041.
+Recent building activity consists solely of detached houses, maintaining the area's low density character with a focus on family homes.
+As of now, there are an estimated 5240 people in the area for each dwelling approval, reflecting its quiet development environment.
+Population forecasts indicate that Broadsound - Nebo will gain 372 residents by 2041.
 If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development